 Are you ready for some football?
-Sunday is Super Bowl 50!
+The Super Bowl is coming up!
 What goes better with football than pizza?
 This gluten-free, vegan pizza crust recipe from Brooklyn Allergy Mom, Heidi Bayer, will be a winner no matter which team you are rooting for!

 Gluten-free Vegan Pizza Crust (recipe inspired by the Minimalist Baker)